dacanizares/AspCore.SampleAPI/README.md

 # Sample API

-This is an example ASP Core project that tries to show how to create simple project balancing an agile coding within a structured solution, avoiding unnecessary complexity.
+This is an example ASP Core project that tries to show how to create a simple project balancing an agile coding within a structured solution, avoiding unnecessary complexity.

 ## Instructions to RUN locally.